 When no VFL Clients are selected, the VFL server may generates the VFL inference results based only on its local trained ML model associated with the determined VFL correlation ID, skipping the steps 2 - 6 (and 7 if step 1 was also skipped).

-VFL server NWDAF sends a VFL Inference request/subscription to the VFL clients including the Target of VFL inference = e.g. UE IDs, VFL correlation ID to indicate the VFL client which previously well-trained VFL local model associated with this ID will be used and optionlly VFL inference filter.
+VFL server NWDAF sends a VFL Inference request/subscription to the VFL clients including the Target of VFL inference = e.g. UE IDs, VFL correlation ID to indicate the VFL client which previously well-trained VFL local model associated with this ID will be used and optionally VFL inference filter.

+NOTE X: The target of VFL inference is derived from target of Analytics reporting received by VFL server in step 1, the VFL inference filter is derived by VFL server using Analytics filter received in step 1.

 Editor's note: It is FFS whether additional parameters are needed to send from the VFL server to VFL client, e.g. parameters used in training phase and parameters from Analytics request.